Which African countries are open for travel?

 - Do you need to go into quarantine upon return?

-- Does your travel insurance cover cancelations directly related to the Covid-19 pandemic?
-And if not, does your booking agency give full refund or free rebooking to a later date if you need to cancel due to Covid-19 related rules, like closing borders?
-Before you ask, yes, we do at Tales from Africa Travel – we’ll let you know before you book how that works.
+- Does your travel insurance cover cancelations linked to the Covid-19 pandemic?
+And if not, does your booking agency give full refund or free rebooking to a later date if you need to cancel due to Covid-19, like borders closing?
+Yes, we do at Tales from Africa Travel – we’ll let you know how that works before you book.

 - Does your travel insurance cover hospitalization and/or repatriation flights due to falling ill during your holiday?
 Does that cover all members of your party?